Some Place Simple

+Some Place Simple is the third studio album by British singer-songwriter Martina Topley-Bird.

+Recording

-Some Place Simple is the third studio album by British vocalist and songwriter Martina Topley-Bird.
-Recorded and mixed at Damon Albarn’s studio over a 3 week period in early 2010, the album consists of eleven stripped-down versions of previous songs, and four new ones composed for the record.
+Recorded and mixed at Damon Albarn's studio over a 3-week period in early 2010, the album consists of eleven stripped-down versions of previous songs, and four new ones composed for the record.
 The album was entirely performed by Martina, vocals, keyboard and ukulele, and Fergus Gerrand who toured with Martina as drummer, percussionist and guitarist with additional guitar by Claire Nicholson on Sandpaper Kisses.
 Composition contributions from Brian Burton, David Holmes, Chloe Paige, and Josh Klinghoffer.

+Some of the tracks were cuts from Albarn's band Gorillaz' second album Demon Days.
+This is evident from the involvement of Albarn, Burton, Jason Cox, and Stephen Sedgwick, who all worked on Demon Days.
+Martina had previously recorded vocals on for the song "All Alone" on said-album.